Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/04-Domain/DNS in Networking.md

 ##### Authoritative nameserver:

-* The final nameserver can be thought of as a dictionary on a rack of books,
+* The final nameserver can be thought of as a dictionary on a rack of books, in which a specific name can be translated into its definition.
+* The authoritative nameserver is a last stop in the nameserver query.
+* If the authoritative nameserver has access to the requested record, it will return the IP address for the requested hostname back to DNS recursor that made initial request.

 ![[Pasted image 20230706165804.png]]